 24. In addition to operating under multiple fictitious names, Defendants in this case and defendants in other similar cases against online infringers use a variety of other common tactics to evade enforcement efforts.
 For example, when infringers like Defendants receive notice of a lawsuit they will often register new online marketplace accounts under new aliases and move website hosting to rogue servers located outside the United States once notice of a lawsuit is received.
 Rogue servers are notorious for ignoring take down demands sent by brand owners.
 Infringers will also ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.
-The 2021 study indicated that the Internet has fueled

-"explosive growth" in the number of small packages of counterfeit and/or infringing goods shipped through the mail and express carriers.
+The 2021 study indicated that the Internet has fueled "explosive growth" in the number of small packages of counterfeit and/or infringing goods shipped through the mail and express carriers.
+This growth closely correlates to the growth of the ecommerce industry which now makes up 16.2% of all retail transactions as reported by the Census Bureau of the U.S. Department of Commerce.
+According to the Department of Homeland Security's 2024 Intellectual Property Rights Seizures Report, the vast majority of Intellectual Property Rights seizures continue to take place within the express consignment and mail shipping methods.
+97% of all cargo seizures were made in de minimis shipments

-25. Further, infringers such as Defendants typically operate multiple credit card merchant, Aliexpress and Alipay accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
-Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their Aliexpress and Alipay accounts to off-shore bank accounts outside the jurisdiction of this Court.
-Indeed, analysis of Aliexpress and Alipay transaction logs from prior similar cases indicate that offshore infringers regularly move funds from U.S.-based Aliexpress and Alipay accounts to foreign bank accounts outside the jurisdiction of this Court.
+25. Further, infringers such as Defendants typically operate multiple credit card merchant, Alibaba, Aliexpress and Alipay accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
+Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their Alibaba, Aliexpress and Alipay accounts to off-shore bank accounts outside the jurisdiction of this Court.
+Indeed, analysis of Alibaba, Aliexpress and Alipay transaction logs from prior similar cases indicate that offshore infringers regularly move funds from U.S.-based Alibaba, Aliexpress and Alipay accounts to foreign bank accounts outside the jurisdiction of this Court.

-26. Defendants, without any authorization or license from Plaintiff, have knowingly and willfully used and continue to use Plaintiff's trademarks and copyrights in connection with the advertisement, distribution, offering for sale, and sale of infringing products into the United States and Illinois over the Internet.
+26. Defendants, without any authorization or license from Plaintiff, have knowingly and willfully used and continue to use Plaintiff's trademark and copyrights in connection with the advertisement, distribution, offering for sale, and sale of infringing products into the United States and Illinois over the Internet.
 Each Defendants' Internet Stores offer shipping to the United States, including Illinois and, on information and belief, each Defendant has offered to sell infringing products into the United States, including Illinois.

-27. Defendants' use of Plaintiff's trademarks and copyrights in connection with the advertising, distribution, offering for sale, and sale of infringing products, including the sale of infringing products into Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Plaintiff.
+27. Defendants' use of Plaintiff's trademark and copyrights in connection with the advertising, distribution, offering for sale, and sale of infringing products, including the sale of infringing products into Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Plaintiff.